 Plus, there’s a high likelihood that male dogs will not catch the scent of the discharge from the diaper.

 III.
-Apply a Methanol Rub on Your Dog’s Tail
+Apply a Menthol Rub on Your Dog’s Tail

 This is an ingenious trick of masking the smell and warding off male dogs from mating with your dog.

-See, methanol rubs like the Vicks Vapor Rub bear a strong mint odor that is more powerful than the actual odor coming from your dog.
-It is also pleasant compared to the estrus scent.
+See, menthol rubs like the Vicks Vapor Rub bear a strong minty odor that is more powerful than the actual odor coming from your dog.
+It is also unpleasant compared to the estrus scent.